Keto Food Pyramid For Ketogenic Diets [infographic]

 - Fats will be your energy source through ketosis.

-- You should aim for healthy Saturated Fats such as Coconut oil and Butter
+- You should aim for healthy cooking oils Saturated Fats such as Coconut oil and Butter

 - Monounsaturated Fats such as Avocado and Macadamia Nuts